DATA-606-SPRING-2022/Hugues_DATA606/README.md

 ![Heatmap](https://github.com/IradukundaHN/Hugues_DATA606/blob/main/Images/Heatmap.png?raw=true)
 - Obviously, the stringency index is correlated with the government policy responses used in this dataset, such as public events cancelation, school closing, and other restriction measures.

-#### Table of Top 10 countries by COVID-19 Cases and their highest Stringency Index so far
+#### Table of Top 10 countries by COVID-19 Cases and their highest Stringency Index
 ![Table](https://github.com/IradukundaHN/Hugues_DATA606/blob/main/Images/Top10ConfirmedCasesandStringencyIndex.png?raw=true)
 - A higher position in stringency index does not necessarily mean that a country's response is better in fighting with COVID than others lower on the stringency index.
 It is an indication of how strict a country is in terms of policy response.